Aéroport Charles de Gaulle 2 TGV station

 Aéroport Charles de Gaulle 2 TGV station (/fr/) is a major passenger railway station in Tremblay-en-France, France.
-It is directly beneath terminal two of Paris Charles de Gaulle Airport (between the C/D and E/F concourses) and is operated by the SNCF.
+It is directly beneath terminal two of Paris Charles de Gaulle Airport (between the C/D and E/F concourses) and is operated by SNCF.
 The station was opened in November 1994 by President François Mitterrand.
+It opened as part of LGV Interconnexion Est, connecting LGV Sud-Est with LGV Nord to bypass Paris.
 It connects the airport to Paris and to various other cities in France, as well as to Belgium and the Netherlands.

-In 2022, nearly 13 million passenger movements were made through the station.
+In 2024, 17 million passenger movements were made through the station.

 Train services

 Both TGV and RER B trains stop at the station, and it is a terminus of the RER B (B3).
 The station is situated on the LGV Interconnexion Est and TGV trains from the station go to Angers, Besançon, Bordeaux, Dijon, Le Mans, Lille, Lyon, Marseille, Montpellier, Nantes, Poitiers, Rennes, Strasbourg and Tours.

 The RER line B offers a connection to the centre of Paris, a journey of approximately 30 minutes.